noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_020_Commands.md

 Some of these commands will be covered in the videos, and some in the assignments.

 I suggest you note what each of the following does as you go through the videos.
-Before taking the quiz use the "man" utility to figure out what the other commands do.
+Use the "man" utility to figure out what the other commands do.
 (Using man will be covered in one of this unit's videos.)

 * whoami
 * exit